CosmWasm/docs-deprecated/dev-academy/lesson-2/01-what-is-smart-contracts.md

 This channel is a first stop for blockchain learners.
 I highly recommend you to explore other videos.

 In our context, CosmWasm is the framework provides code and tooling to develop smart contracts and infrastructure to run it on chain.
-For now smart contracts written using Rust.
+For now smart contracts are written using Rust.

-Here is a small code smart contract execution logic to help to understand.
+Here is a short code showing the smart contract execution logic to help to understand.

 ```rust
 /// This logic is used to transfer tokens/cash from one account to another